maxbasic94/WeatherInformer/README.md

 * Input for finding the city you need
 * Your favourite cities

-For search city enter the name of the city in the input field
+For search city enter the name of the city in the input field. \
+After that you will see cities matching the name. \
+Click on City for see more information about weather in it city \
+Click on City in search list for see more information about weather in it city \
+Click on star icon for add this city to favorite cities list

 ## Folders structure